 Acetazolamide (By injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to acetazolamide or sulfa drugs, of if you have kidney disease, liver disease, low potassium or sodium in the blood, metabolic acidosis, adrenal gland problem, or noncongestive angle-closure glaucoma.
+You should not receive it if you had an allergic reaction to acetazolamide or sulfa drugs, of if you have kidney disease, liver disease, low potassium or sodium in the blood, metabolic acidosis, adrenal gland problem, or noncongestive angle-closure glaucoma.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.